hexaitos/theriodex/README.md

 ```

 Theriodex will be available at `http://localhost:5678` after the images have been downloaded.
 The `-d` flag makes it start as a daemon so that it all runs in the background and so that it autostarts when you start your computer / server.
 To make it available on the public Internet, please follow the instructions in the [Reverse Proxy](#reverse-proxy) section.

+> **Podman notes**: The above-mentioned `docker-compose.yml` file works without any problems under Podman as well!
+Simply install podman and podman-compose (or docker-compose) and run `podman compose up -d` instead.

 ## Installation (advanced)